To achieve success in the insurance industry, you have to network.

-As you network, you need to show your contacts that you add value to your clients.
+As your insurance agency networks, you need to show your contacts that you add value to your clients.
 The way that you add value will likely depend on the type of insurance you sell.
 That being said, every agent can add value via their experience and range of offerings.

 It should be clear to all potential clients, as well as anyone you network with, that you do your best to minimize the losses and out-of-pocket expenses of your clients related to insurance claims.

-Many of the methods you will want to use to network in the insurance industry are methods that you would also use in other industries.
+Many of the methods you will want to use to expand your insurance agency’s network are methods that you would also use in other industries.
 Some, however, have extra factors to consider for insurance agents or brokers.

 Ask for Testimonials